dogweather/forkful/content/en/php/files-and-io/writing-a-text-file.md

   \ content into it.
 Programmers do this to persist data, like user-generated\u2026"
 lastmod: '2024-03-13T22:45:00.183658-06:00'
 model: gpt-4-0125-preview
-summary: "Writing a text file in PHP involves creating or opening a file and inserting\
+summary: Writing a text file in PHP involves creating or opening a file and inserting content into it.
-  \ content into it.
-Programmers do this to persist data, like user-generated\u2026"
 title: Writing a text file
 weight: 24
 ---